Rettai Roja: Development

 The series first promo was released on 2 April 2019 on YouTube by Zee Tamil.
 It stars Shivani Narayanan as in the role of both Anu and Abi.
 Later due to outbreak of COVID-19 and to pursue the opportunity of entering Bigg Boss, Shivani quit the series.
 So, in August 2020, she was replaced by actress Chandini Tamilarasan.
 Tamil TV actor Siddharth Kumaran was initially approached for the lead male protagonist but later the production team finalised Kannada TV actor Karan Sagar (Nimesh Sagar) for the role as Anu's pair.
 TikTok fame Akshay Kamal was selected for another male protagonist as Abi's pair.

 Special and crossover episodes

 Rettai Roja cast and crew amalgamated the episodes called Triveni Sangamam with Endrendrum Punnagai and Rajamagal from 26 December 2020 to 9 January 2021.
 For the first time in the Indian television shows, three series to been combined.

-From 29 August 2021 to 11 September 2021, This series held a one-hour special episode in non-prime time band.